sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   What are the two conditions that need to be met before Spring Boot's auto-configuration create DataSource bean that represents MySQL?
+    (Answer: mysel driver in the classpath and crendentials)

--   So when we are running our pal-tracker app locally and in Travis with database, we have to provide database credentials (as environment variables in our lab but could be from property file) but we did not have to do that when we are running
+-   So when we are running our pal-tracker app locally and in GitHub Actions with database, we have to provide database credentials (as environment variables in our lab but could be from property file) but we did not have to do that when we are running